PMET-public/module-data-install/README.md

 **view\_is\_active** - Optional: values = Y/N. Default = N. If a view is set as default for a store, it cannot be deactivated.

 **host** - Optional: Used to set the Base Urls for a site.
-Should just be the domain name (example: luma.com)
+Should just be the domain name (example: luma.com).
+This is set at the website level.
+If it needs to be set for another scope, that can be done in the config.json or config.csv files.

 **theme** - Optional: Assigns a theme to the store view.
 This should be the path of the theme directory from the Vendor namespace.
 For example Magento/luma or MagentoEse/venia